PayFabric/APIs/PayFabric/Sections/Transactions.md

 ﻿Transactions
 ============

 The PayFabric Transactions API is used for creating, and processing payment transactions.
+'Customer' field is required to save wallet entry for later or future use.
 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.

 Create a Transaction
 --------------------